ccrawford/CC_KAP140_LCD/Hardware/Instructions.md

 4. Laser etch the buttons and fascia, using care to center lettering.
 5. Use the backing plate as a template to place the switches and encoder on the cut protoboard.
 Double check the alignment.
 Get the switches all the way down on the board with the connected terminals on the switches aligned horizontally.
 6. Start soldering!
-    Start with the display.
-Tricky!
+7. Start with the display. **See detailed information on the display configuration [here](NotesOnOLED.md) ** Configure the display for 4SPI, and remove the headers.

     Using Hardware SPI:
     | RP2040 pin | OLED pin | Comment |
     | --- | --- | --- |